CMA vs CPA: Which Accounting Designation is Right for You?

-I have been a CMA for several years now and one of the most common questions I get asked is, “What’s better – CMA vs CPA?”
+I have been a CMA for over a decade now and one of the most common questions I get asked is, “What’s better – CMA vs CPA?”

 Unsurprising, there is a lot of confusion about the difference between the two financial and accounting designations; more and more as the CMA rises in popularity.